-In particular, a material failure or operational disruption in the processes and controls supporting the Company's activities, that of third-party suppliers or of technology, or inability to deliver the Group-wide change programmes could result in poor customer outcomes, reputational damage, increased costs and regulatory censure.
-In addition, as the Company is reliant on a range of shared services provided across the Group (including finance and capital management, compliance, risk, HR, actuarial, internal audit and IT services).
-Operational risks that arise in these areas can also impact the Company.
+In particular, a material failure or operational disruption in the processes and controls supporting the Company's activities, that of third-party suppliers or of technology could result in poor customer outcomes, reputational damage, increased costs and regulatory censure.
+The Company's dependence on technology means the unavailability of key hardware or software, inadequate information security arrangements and ineffective use of digital solutions could impact the Company.
 The Risk Management Framework defines the Group's approach to managing operational risks and associated controls including Information Technology, Privacy and Data Protection and Third Party Risk Management.